 Setting up your Data Model Workbook

-Download our Data Model Workbook (linked at the bottom of this article) and start to document your customer Hierarchy and data sources.
+Download our Data Model Workbook (linked at the bottom of this article) and pick the tab that represents your customer Hierarchy.

 Attributes in red are required.